ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

+### Passing State Into Functions And Classes

-Now that you understand how state is a regular value, it also makes sense why you can't pass it to a function, or a class and expect it to be reactive.
+Because state is a regular value, it loses reactivity when you pass it into a function, or a class.

-In this example, we pass `count` to a `Doubler` class in hopes that it will double the value when `count` updates.
-However, it **doesn't** work because `count` is a regular value when it's evaluated:
+In this example, we pass `count` to a `Doubler` class to double the value when `count` updates.
+However, it's not reactive since `count` is a regular value when it's evaluated:

 ```svelte:App.svelte {2-6,9}
 <script lang="ts">